appdevgbb/gbb-blog/docs/_posts/2021-09-21-workload-identity-self-managed-setup.md

+---
-# Using Workload Identity with Self Managed Clusters
+title: Using Workload Identity with Self Managed Clusters
+description: How to use Workload Identity with your own bespoke Kubernetes Cluster
+authors:
+  - steve_griffith
+---

 ### Cluster Creation